What We Can Learn From the Exquisite History and Ornate Aesthetic of Gothic Architecture

 Photo: Dubaduba~commonswiki via Wikimedia Commons (GNU Free Documentation License)

-Spain's Seville Cathedral is not only the largest Gothic church in the world, but the largest cathedral in the world.
+Spain's Seville Cathedral is not only the largest Gothic church in the world but the largest cathedral in the world.
 Completed in the early 16th century, it's known for its immense size, ornate tracery stonework, and the use of a former mosque minaret as a bell tower.

 Legacy

-As both beautiful examples of age-old architecture and as places of worship, many Gothic cathedrals remain popular destinations for tourists and pilgrims alike.
+As both beautiful examples of age-old architecture and places of worship, many Gothic cathedrals remain popular destinations for tourists and pilgrims alike.

 Gothic Architecture Characteristics Gothic Architecture History Gothic Style